 Thunderstruck walks in the footsteps of the genius and madman Nikola Tesla.
-In the end of the 19th century, the Serbian-American inventor Tesla invented several of our centuries important innovations in electricity and communication.
-He also invented the tesla coil, an electrical resonant transformer circuit used to produce high-voltage, low-current, high frequency alternating-current electricity.
-Basically, a device that produces lightning bolts that can be used for entertainment in live electricity shows.
+In the end of the 19th century, the Serbian-American inventor brought us several of our century’s most important innovations in electricity and communication.
+He also invented the Tesla coil, an electrical resonant transformer circuit used to produce high-voltage, low-current, high frequency alternating-current electricity.
+Basically, a device that produces lightning bolts and now can be used for entertainment in live electricity shows.

 Thunderstruck departs from the 19th century phenomena of touring electricity shows.
 At a time when electricity was still a scientific novelty it was displayed in public performances as acts of magic.
-Today, a contemporary heir to the electricity magic show is the tesla coil performance, making use of the spectacular sound and light effects produced by the coil, but often wise performed in hyper-masculinized, technique-masturbatory and rock’n’roll-fetishistic shows.
+Today, a contemporary heir to the electricity magic show is the Tesla coil performance, making use of the spectacular sound and light effects the coil produces, but often performed in hyper-masculinized, technique-masturbatory and rock’n’roll-fetishistic shows.